tohachan/remix-genai-template/README.md

 # Remix + Gen AI Template

+> [!IMPORTANT]
+> This project is currently a working proof-of-concept, designed to explore the principles of "GenAI-Native" development.
+Think of it less as a production-ready tool and more as a research project and a source of ideas.

 > [!NOTE]
 > **🤖 Multi-Platform AI Optimized**
 > This template contains **platform-agnostic AI development rules** that can be automatically configured for **any AI coding assistant**.
 Choose your preferred platform (Cursor, Windsurf, Claude Code, or Copilot) and get optimized rules in the correct format.
 The comprehensive rule set ensures consistent, high-quality development across all AI tools.

-A comprehensive starter kit for building scalable Remix applications using **Feature-Sliced Design (FSD)** architecture, optimized for seamless **AI-assisted development** workflows with **any AI coding assistant**.
+This repository contains a **proof-of-concept** project for building scalable Remix applications using **Feature-Sliced Design (FSD)** architecture.
+It's designed to explore how architectural guardrails and embedded rules can create a more reliable and consistent workflow for **AI-assisted development**.

 ## 🚀 What This Template Provides

-This template combines modern web development tools with architectural best practices to ensure **consistent, high-quality results** when working with AI-assisted development:
+This project explores how combining modern web development tools with architectural best practices can lead to **consistent, high-quality results** when working with AI.
+Key components of this exploration include:

 - ⚡ **Remix + Vite** - Modern full-stack React framework with fast build tooling
 - 🎨 **Tailwind CSS + shadcn/ui** - Utility-first CSS with beautiful, accessible components